codaishin/vscode-c-cpp/INSTALL_PYTHON_DEVS.md

 inside an environment.
 The python program should then always be run from within this environment.

-This approach allows enables us to use different environments for different use cases/programs.
-This is especially helpful, if different programs have conflicting dependencies.
+This enables us to use different environments for different programs.
+This is especially helpful when different programs have conflicting dependencies.

 ### Install environment